zhengchen1999/NTIRE2025_RealWorld_Face_Restoration/README.md

 <img src="figs/results.png" width="1000px"/>
 </p>

+## Certificates
+The top three teams in this competition have been awarded **NTIRE 2025 award certificates**.
+The certificates can be downloaded from [Google Drive](https://drive.google.com/file/d/14iuA_IQzq-BCwHmp3nG6BcLfbBbeFO01/view?usp=sharing).

 ## Conclusion

 The NTIRE 2025 Real‑World Face Restoration Challenge accelerated progress in blind face‑restoration and clarified which strategies work best in practice.
 Key insights are: